Gifts of Cash

 A gift of appreciated securities that you have held for more than one year is frequently the most economic way to give.
-You will be eligible to take a federal income tax deduction equal to the fair market value of the stock on the date of the gift for up to thirty percent of your adjusted gross income and will not have to recognize the appreciation as capital gain.
+You will be eligible to take a federal income tax deduction equal to the fair market value of the stock on the date of transfer.

 Charitable Gift Annuity